mukobi/CS221-Project/project/data/raise-raw-image-dataset/README.md

 magick mogrify -resize "650x650^" -format jpg -quality 80 *.TIF
 ```

-When this is finished (took __ minutes on an i5-2500K), you will notice ImageMagick also creates very-low resolution thumbnails suffixed "-1.jpg".
+When this is finished, you will notice ImageMagick also creates very-low resolution thumbnails suffixed "-1.jpg".
 We don't need them, so remove them with

 ```bash
 rm -f *-1.jpg